Closing processing plants would create ripple effects

 Many producers, for example, have it timed so that almost as soon as a pen of hogs is ready for market, new feeder pigs are ready to take their place.

-With meat processing plants in Grand Island, Sioux Falls, South Dakota, and Worthington, Minnesota, closed recently because of COVID-19 outbreaks, the overall processing capabilities of the region are greatly diminished.
+With meat processing plants in Sioux Falls, South Dakota, and Worthington, Minnesota, closed recently because of COVID-19 outbreaks, the overall processing capabilities of the region are greatly diminished.

 All three of those plants are roughly within 200 miles of Madison, where Tyson Foods has 1,200 employees who work at a pork processing plant.